groupdocs-comparison/GroupDocs.Comparison-for-Java/Demos/Ktor/README.md

 ```

 ## Configuration
-You can adjust settings in `/src/main/resources/application.conf` and `/src/main/resources/comparer.conf`.
-By default, this sample will lookup for license file in `./Licenses` folder, so you can simply put your license file in that folder or specify relative/absolute path by setting `licensePath` value in `/src/main/resources/comparer.conf`.
+You can adjust settings in `/src/main/resources/application.conf`.
+Specify relative/absolute path to license file by setting `licensePath` value in `/src/main/resources/application.conf` or by setting up `LIC_PATH` environment variable

 ### Comparison configuration options